Netweave-Managed-Networking/netweave/docs/db/entities-relations.md

 <small>A stakeholder either has or needs a resource.</small>
 <small>Resources can be used for matching stakeholders by their needs.</small>
 <small>Descriptions of resources often have to be read out and compared with the descriptions of resources of other stakeholders.</small>
+<small>For better human readability/faster understanding of a resource, resources can have a summary with a short explanation of the resource.</small>
 <small>This entity soft deletes.</small>

+<pre>summary?: text, index: fulltext</pre>
 <pre>description: text, index: fulltext</pre>
 <pre>type: "resource" | "requirement", index: B-tree</pre>
 <pre>🗝️stakeholder_organization_id: StakeholderOrganization, onDelete: cascade</pre>